crystalline/PixelScript/README.md

 # How To Use it
 Start the executable (usually named `pixelscript`) with your JavaScript application code as a single argument.
-A basic Hello World application looks like this:
+If no argument is supplied `pixelscript` tries to load an application with default name `app.js` A basic Hello World application looks like this:
 ```javascript
 function init() { print("Hello, world!"); }